 Measurable Goals: Complete plans and implement within 2 years of the permit effective date.
 Complete inspections on a quarterly basis and training annually in accordance with permit conditions.
 Message Dates: Completed and implemented within 2 years of the permit effective date (FY2020).
-The training could not be conducted during Permit Year 2 due to the outbreak of COVID-19, but the Town hopes to complete the required training by September 30th, 2020.
+The training could not be conducted during Permit Year 2 due to the outbreak of COVID-19.
+The town was able to complete the training in Permit Year 3, Permit Year 4, and Permit Year 5 (FY2021, FY2022, & FY2023)